grace-ac/grace-ac.github.io/_posts/2021-07-01-Julygoals.md

 category: MonthlyGoals
 ---

+I have no idea what happened to the month of June... but I'll note some things that I've done from my May goals in this post.

 # Oyster Paper
 I made a pie of GOslim terms (one of the last month's goals), and have been very slowly chipping away at reorganizing the oyster repo.